nitxoxo/todo-app/README.md

 ## 🚀 Features

 - ➕ Add new tasks
+- ⏱ Select Due Date and Priority
+- 🌱 Add Description to Tasks
+- 📌 Filter Tasks based on priority or status
+- 🚀 Progress Ring to track tasks better
 - ✏️ Edit existing tasks
 - ❌ Delete tasks
 - ✅ Mark tasks as completed
 - 🔄 Instant task updates
 - 🎨 Clean, simple and cute user interface
+- 🌸 Motivational and cute quote for a fun experience

 ---